AbasToken/ABAS_Linux_Miner/README.md

 ./ABASminerSolo.sh

+or

+./ABASminerPool.sh

 It should run!

-Edit the ABASminerSolo.sh file to edit your settings
+Edit the ABASminerSolo.sh or ABASminerPool.sh file to edit your settings